net-prophet/django-easy-scoping/docs/usage.md

 Aggregates also allows for simpler database queries.
-By encompassing Django filter, annotation, and aggregation calls in a single aggregate, the user can more easily extract, view, and analyze iheir data.
+By encompassing Django filter, annotation, and aggregation calls in a single aggregate, the user can more easily extract, view, and analyze their data.

 ## Basic Usage